During our recent guest bathroom update, we learned some tips for tiling a floor…

 Okay, so I haven’t actually had time to test if this is worth it in my house, but my sister-in-law has been happy with hers so I thought, why not give it a try! **2019 Tile Update – 9 years later and the grout is still looking great!

-7. You can change the saddle.
+7. Remember, you can change the saddle.

 The “saddle” is the long piece of tile in the doorway separating the two rooms.
 If only I realized this could be changed when I started looking for tile!
 I think that may have been part of the reason I started looking at gray tiles in the beginning – to match it!
 Anyway, saddles come in a dozen or so colors to match the tile you are looking for.
 Our tile guy told us the gray ones are usually the “builder specials”!
 What a surprise…